docker/docs/installation.md

 ### Subject alternative names (SANs)

-Further, UCP requires that all clients, including the Docker Engine, use a Swarm TLS certificate chain signed by the UCP Swarm Root CA. You build the certificate by passing the `--san` (subject alternative names or SANs) values to the boostrapper's `install` or `join`.
-A SAN value can be the pubic IP address and/or fully-qualified domain name.
+Further, UCP requires that all clients, including the Docker Engine, use a Swarm TLS certificate chain signed by the UCP Swarm Root CA. You provide the certificate system with subject alternative names or SANs.
+The SANs are used to set up individual "leaf certificates."

 For the controller and each node, you must specify at least one SAN; you can specify more.
+You can pass the `--san` values to the boostrapper's `install` or `join`.
+A SAN value can be the pubic IP address and/or fully-qualified domain name.

 If you are using a cloud provider and specified private IPs for the host address values, consider whether you need to access your cluster through a public network as well as the private network space.
-If the answer is yes, your SAN values should contain both the public IPs or full-qualified hostnames and the private network IPs.
+If the answer is yes, your SAN values should contain both the public IPs or full-qualified domain names (FQDN) and the private network IPs.

 ### Mixpanel analytics